akondo06/file-upload-bug/README.md

 	at Function.isPlainObject (jquery.js:305)
 ```

-On Ember 2.18.0 everything works.
-It seems that disabling the prototype extensions for arrays fixes the issue but
+On Ember `2.18.0` everything works.
+It seems that disabling the `prototype extensions for arrays` fixes the issue but
-my project relies quite a bit on the prototype extensions, so disabling is not really an option.
+my project relies quite a bit on the prototype extensions, so disabling them is not really an option.